Blogs/MVP Development

 The final MVP Deliverable is akin to the reviews after the play.
 We're talking about monitoring and bug fixing.

 Alongside this, a bug-tracking system is utilized to log and prioritize reported issues.
-Despite the comprehensive testing processes, a few bugs might crawl through.
-As per a report by Statista, 24% of app users would abandon an app after just one failure.
+Despite the comprehensive testing of your MVP through multiple validation methods, a few bugs might crawl through.

 Best Practices for Successful MVP Development